yngtodd/segment/README.rst

 Medical imaging segmentation

-For a full introduction to the library, including a brief overview of medical image segmentation, check out our `documentation`_.
+For a full introduction to the library, including a brief overview of medical image segmentation, check out our `documentation`_!

 .. _documentation: https://segment.readthedocs.io/en/latest/